nchris5/diffparc-smk_piriform/Workflow_for_Creating_Gephi_Images_from_Probtrack_os2t_Output.md

   10   V3A     173,192,0     3
 ```

-2. Creating the edges table, All edges tables require at minimum 2
+### 2. Creating the edges table:

-    columns: “Source” and “Target”.
-Note that since there are 3
-    different seeds (Cluster01, Cluster02, Cluster03) that each have 180
-    targets (Glasser atlas targets 1-180), each column length is
-    180\*number of seeds (i.e. 180x3) with the first 180 entries
-    corresponding to Cluster01, etc.
+    All edges tables require at minimum of two columns: “Source” and “Target”. e.g. if there are 3 different seeds (Cluster01, Cluster02, Cluster03) that each have 180 targets (Glasser atlas targets 1-180), each column length is 180\*number of seeds (i.e. 180x3) with the first 180 entries corresponding to Cluster01, etc.

 -   **Source:** Id corresponding to the source node (i.e. 181)